Estimated Reading Time: 10 Minutes

 6. Move whilst in a queue

-NEAT is a great way to top up your weight loss and fat burning goals in very subtle ways, it’s an effective strategy to augment your workouts without overtraining, and beyond that it’s an invitation to restore play, joy and outcome free movement into your life, which is also going to be great for mental health.
-This is one of those health interventions that is difficult to track, but its also difficult to forget, once you know about the power of NEAT, it’s like a mental upgrade go have fun and apply it.
+NEAT is a great way to contribute to your weight loss and fat-burning goals in very subtle ways.
+It can be an effective strategy to augment your workouts without overtraining, and beyond that, it’s an invitation to restore play, joy and outcome-free movement into your life.
+Which is also going to have a positive knock-on effect on your mental health.
+This is one of those health interventions that is difficult to track, but it’s also difficult to forget, once you know about the power of NEAT, it’s like a software upgrade and for me, it highlights the ability of a number of little things done consistently over time adding up to substantial change.
+Go have fun and apply it.

-I play imaginary drums (zero talent for real drums)
+- When I like a song I play imaginary drums (zero talent for real drums and often the song doesn’t actually have drums)

-I use a lot of gestures when I talk (checkout my YouTube)
+- I’m told I use a lot of gestures when I talk (verify for yourself on my YouTube channel)